siennabee/FlashingColors/README.md

 # FlashingColors

-This is just a small project I uploaded to practice using Git and Github.
+This is a small project that utilizes Javascript to change the color of the text on screen using a formula.